Azure/GPT-RAG/docs/CUSTOMIZATIONS.md

 3. **Initialize Your Customized Setup**:
    - With your `gpt-rag` repository scripts pointing to your component repositories, initialize the environment.
    - Run the `azd init -t <owner>/<repository>` using your own github org and repository.

+## Filter Files with AI Search Using Security Trimming

+This customization is particularly valuable in scenarios where sensitive documents need to be accessed by specific groups or individuals within an organization.
+By enabling the AZURE_SEARCH_TRIMMING variable, you can ensure that AI Search returns results tailored to each user’s access (no RBAC permissions), please take a look at the [Filter Files with AI Search Using Security Trimming](CUSTOMIZATIONS_SEARCH_TRIMMING.md) page.